mjhm/cukelib/README.md

 10. [SQL Overview](src/SQL.md)
 11. [SQL Steps](src/sql_steps.js) provides steps for issuing and interpreting results of SQL commands issued through Knex Services.
 12. [Shell Steps](src/shell_steps.js) for running and interpreting output of shell scripts.
+12. [Not! and Throw!
+Steps](src/step_mods) wrappers for generating logical "Not!" steps (Throw! steps are useful for testing the development of step libraries such as this one.
+They aren't useful for general library usage.)
 13. [Diagnostic Steps](src/diagnostic_steps.js) for inspecting the state of the universe and debugging potential confusion.

 ### Examples